USING PHYSIOLOGY TO EXPLAIN ECOLOGICAL PATTERNS OF MARINE ORGANISMS ACROSS ENVIRONMENTAL SIGNALS

 Marine Science I Ecophysiology I Conservation

 I am a scientist using physiology to understand how environmental conditions drive ecological patterns of marine organisms.
 I earned my PhD at the Department of Ichthyology and Fisheries Science, Rhodes University under the supervision prof. Warren Potts in the SAFER lab, Dr Nikki James and Dr Amanda Bates in the Physiological Diversity Lab at Southampton University.
 I subsequently did a postdoc in the SAFER lab but through the South African Institute for Aquatic Biodiversity (who also supported my MSc and PhD), where I lectured, supervised graduate students and coordinated multiple research projects across southern Africa.
 I then did another postdoc at Stanford University, working in Prof. Erik Sperling's Historical Geobiology Lab and Prof. Fio Micheli's lab at Hopkins Marine Station.
-I am currently working as a Senior Lecturer in the Department of Environment and Blue Economy Research Institute at the University of Seychelles.
+I am currently working as an Associate Professor in the Department of Environment and Blue Economy Research Institute at the University of Seychelles.

 photo: Brett Pringle